-Jim Rogers beat the stock market 100 times and made 4200% return together with George Soros.
+Jim Rogers beat the stock market 100 times over and made 4200% return together with George Soros.
 He shows you how to identify stocks that are about to increase rapidly in value, avoid major risks, and increase your profits in turbulent times.

 In 1973 Jim Rogers co-founded Quantum Fund together with George Soros.
 Assets under their management gained +4200% in the first 10 years, beating the stock market about 100 times.
 Jim Rogers predicts hard times for 2017 and will speak how to increase your profits in turbulent times.
 At his second session, Jim Rogers shares his secrets about global trends that help you make more money in 2018.